 "That's all right."
 He could hear the smile in Cecil's voice.
 "The Standing Up For Yourself Against Racist Assholes badge is a much bigger deal.
 It comes with a star pin for bravery."

-"Don't quit," said Cecil urgently, turning on his side.
+"Don't quit," urged Cecil.
 "You're the best at all this stuff.
 Don't let them push you out.
-Someday maybe you'll be Scout Master, and then you can make sure everybody treats each other right.
+Someday maybe you'll be scout master, and then you can make sure everybody treats each other right.
 You'd be really good at it."

 "I am, too."
 He reached out in the darkness to lay a hand on Earl's arm.
 "Are you shivering?"